aashikkk/Pharmacy-API/README.md

 ## Setup the project
 * In the project directory, type `npm install` to install and initiate the modules.
-* Import the `Pharmacy.postman_collection.json` to Postman to check endpoints.
+* Import the `Postman/Pharmacy.postman_collection.json` to Postman to check endpoints
 * To check the user role access, copy username and password from dummydate to login (users table).

 ## Project Requirements